HydroponicAdvice.comUpdated May 2026

 Plants convert light into energy through photosynthesis.
 Too little light means weak, leggy plants that struggle to produce.
 The right spectrum and intensity determines your success more than almost any other factor.

-I learned this the hard way.
+We learned this the hard way.
 My first indoor basil plants stretched toward the window, grew spindly stems, and produced pale, flavourless leaves.
 Same seeds, same nutrients, same everything - the only variable was light.
 Adding a proper grow light transformed the results.

 Indoor UK conditions present a real challenge.
 South-facing windows help, but even these provide insufficient light for vegetables during our darker months.
 Grow lights bridge this gap, enabling year-round production regardless of weather or season.